Stop-Uyghur-Genocide/PrayForUyghurs/README.md

 For more:

-Read the initiative (work in progress)
-Check the social media campaign (work in progress) Join the public discussion on Twitter: https://twitter.com/csomgyula/status/1344437257810358273
+Read the initiative (work in progress): [PrayForUyghurs-Initiative.pdf](PrayForUyghurs-Initiative.pdf) Check the social media campaign (work in progress) Join the public discussion on Twitter: https://twitter.com/csomgyula/status/1344437257810358273